 Provide sessions where employees have opportunities to share feedback, and recognize that they may not always want to talk about their struggles in a group setting.

-Encourage a good work/life balance – this is always important but not least in an environment where employees are providing support for vulnerable people on a daily basis.
-Incentivising mood-boosting activities like exercise and social activities at work is also wise.
+Encourage a good work/life balance – this is especially important in an environment where employees provide support for vulnerable people.
+Incentivize mood-boosting activities like exercise and social activities at work.